StewKI/AIPS/README.md

 - `Infrastructure` for EF Core and migrations, the RabbitMQ publisher and subscriber, JWT and the DI wiring

 That shared library is the reason WebApi, RT and Worker can all work on the same model.
 All three host the same dispatcher and the same handlers, and the only difference between them is what sets a handler off: an HTTP request, a SignalR call, or a message from the broker.

+## Why it is built this way

+**The realtime service is separate from the Web API.** The two do different kinds of work.
+One holds long lived WebSocket connections and per board state, the other answers stateless requests and forgets them.
+Keeping them apart means connection state never sits inside the REST process, and either one can be restarted without dragging the other down with it.

+**A board lives in memory while people are drawing on it.** A database round trip on every stroke is latency the person drawing would feel.
+The cost is that RT is stateful: a live board belongs to the instance holding it and does not survive a restart, so it gets rebuilt from the database the next time somebody joins.

+**Persistence goes through a broker instead of a direct write.** The interactive path never waits on the database, and the Worker can be slow or restarting without anyone on a board noticing.
+What you give up is immediacy.
+For a short window the screen is ahead of storage, and since messages are acknowledged manually and not requeued, a message that fails is a change that quietly did not happen.

+**Mistakes are corrected afterwards rather than prevented up front.** RT could validate a shape before broadcasting it, but then the same rules would live in two places and drift apart.
+Keeping one copy of them in the domain means an invalid change is briefly visible to everyone, until the `ErrorMessage` comes back and RT re-initialises the board.
+Optimistic, with one explicit correction step.

+**Three entrypoints, one set of handlers.** A hub call, an HTTP request and a broker message all reach the same dispatcher and the same handler, so a rule cannot behave one way over REST and another way over the hub.

+**Domain models are kept apart from the EF entities.** Validation lives in value objects that cannot be constructed in an invalid state, and the mapping to storage is written out by hand in both directions.
+It costs a set of mapper classes, and in exchange no persistence concern reaches the rules.

 ## Where to look in the code